whiprandolph/bestseller/Part 3 - The Deepest Revolution/18 - The Deepest Revolution.md

 Troubles like corruption, greed and discrimination are merely _symptoms_ of a _root cultural disease_ where a few people rule, and the rest accept their own submissive obedience as legitimate.
 As every doctor knows, treating symptoms will never lead to deep healing while the underlying disease persists.

 Any political movement that ignores this root disease is only asking their rulers to please be nicer, or please follow the laws they impose on others.
 There has never been a system of constitutional "checks and balances" that causes rulers to obey their own laws, or makes justice universal.
 No anti-racism movement in human history has ever ended racism in their unhealthy nation, and no anti-sexism movement has ended sexism.
-As long a person or group rules your nation, they will make sure these troubles continue.
+As long as a person or group rules your nation, these troubles will continue.

 But there is a cure to this cultural disease and all its symptoms: create a new healthy nation where everybody agrees on their laws and takes personal responsibility to uphold them, taking the people's and Earth's needs into account.
 Some people will not want to walk this path, but many will.